Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Sparsity of solution to the regularized approximation problem

-Some real-world problems such as signal processing often have sparse solutions with considerable evidence proving it.
-One may seek the sparsest solution of a problem, that is, the solution containing zero elements at most.
+Some real-world problems, such as signal processing, often have sparse solutions.
+One may seek the sparsest solution to a problem, that is, the solution containing zero elements at most.
 However, a vector of real data would rarely contains many strict zeros.
-One may introduce other measure of sparsity, such as $\min_x$ $\|x\|_p$, where $\|x\|_p=(\sum_i|x_i|^p)^{1/p}$, $0<p<1$.
-Nevertheless, optimization problems mentioned above are nonconvex and nondifferentiable \cite{bruckstein2009sparse,clarke1990optimization}.
-Regularized methods, especially $\ell_1-$regularizaed cases, also produce sparse solutions, according to our examples.
-One may find a relatively sparse solution by minimizing $\ell_1$ norm, because such an optimization problem is a convex optimization problem and the closest one to the sparsest solution for all $p\geq1$ in $\|x\|_p$.
-For topics on sparsity, we refer to \cite{bruckstein2009sparse}.
-We consider the sparsity of the solution ${\bm \beta}$ of $\ell_1-$regularized approximation problem \eqref{problem:l1regumatrix}.
-The sparsity is measured by the number of nonzero elements of $\bm\beta$, denoted as $\|{\bm\beta}\|_0$, also known as the zero ~~norm" (it is not a norm actually) of $\bm\beta$ \cite{bruckstein2009sparse}.
+One may introduce other methods to seek sparsity, such as $\min_x$ $\|x\|_p$, where $\|x\|_p=(\sum_i|x_i|^p)^{1/p}$, $0<p<1$.
+Nevertheless, these optimization problems mentioned above are nonconvex and nondifferentiable \citep{clarke1990optimization,bruckstein2009sparse}.
+Regularized methods, especially $\ell_1-$regularizaed methods, also produce sparse solutions, according to our examples.
+One may find a relatively sparse solution by minimizing $\ell_1$ norm, because such an optimization problem is a convex optimization problem, and its solution is the closest one to the sparsest solution for all $p\geq1$ in $\|x\|_p$.
+For topics on sparsity, we refer to \citet{bruckstein2009sparse}.
+We consider the sparsity of the solution ${\bm \beta}$ to the $\ell_1-$regularized approximation problem \eqref{problem:l1regumatrix}.
+The sparsity is measured by the number of nonzero elements of $\bm\beta$, denoted as $\|{\bm\beta}\|_0$, also known as the zero ``norm" (it is not a norm actually) of $\bm\beta$.

-Before discussing upper bound for $\|{\bm\beta}\|_0$, we just offer a quick glimpse of zero elements distribution of $\ell_1-$regularized approximation solution.
+Before discussing the upper bound of $\|{\bm\beta}\|_0$, we offer a quick glimpse into the zero elements distribution of the $\ell_1-$regularized approximation solution.
 From Definition \ref{equ:soft} of the soft threshold operator, we have the following result.

-\begin{proposition}[zero elements distribution of $\ell_1-$regularized approximation solution] Adopt the notation and assumptions of Lemma \ref{thm:diagonal}.
+\begin{proposition}[Zero elements distribution of the $\ell_1-$regularized approximation solution] Adopt the notation and assumptions of Lemma \ref{thm:diagonal}.
 If $\mu_{\ell}$ satisfies

-then its corresponding $\beta_{\ell}$ is zero, $\ell=0,1,\ldots,L$ \end{proposition}
+then its corresponding $\beta_{\ell}$ is zero, $\ell=0,1,\ldots,L$. \end{proposition}